 Each milestone in the graduate program (e.g., Plan of Study & Graduate Clearance Form) requires a specific form to notify the Graduate College of your progress.
-These forms must be electronically signed by your advisor and/or advisory committee.
-You are responsible for completing the form(s) and submitted by the deadline.
-The OSU Graduate College website contains links to the most current versions of the required forms, including the Plan of Study form.
-Other forms are found here Grad College Forms It is your responsibility to initiate and follow through on these processes and assure that these forms are appropriately completed and submitted to the Graduate College in a timely manner.
+While these forms must be signed by your advisor and/or advisory committee, you will be the one to begin the process by completing the form and routing it as needed.
+The OSU Graduate College website contains links to the most current versions of the required forms, including the online Plan of Study form (http://gradcollege.okstate.edu/forms).
+As a master's student, it is your responsibility to initiate and follow through on these processes and assure that these forms are appropriately completed and submitted to the Graduate College in a timely manner.